citp/privacy-policy-historical/b/br/bri/britannica.com.md

   * Our Commitment to Privacy
   * The Information We Collect
   * How We Use the Information We Collect
+  * Information Disclosed in Public Areas
   * Subscriber Communications
   * Protection for Children
   * Our Commitment to Security
-  * How to Opt Out, Correct, Update,or Remove Personal Information
+  * How to Opt Out, Correct, Update, or Remove Personal Information
   * Third-Party Advertising
   * Links to Other Web Sites
   * Your Consent and Changes to Privacy Policy